Ismael-VC/thrift/README.md

 |011f
 ```

-1. `on-reset`: setup `on-console` callback to handle incomming bytes.
+1. `on-reset`: setups the `on-console` callback to handle the incomming byte
+   stream.
 2. `on-console`: if the received byte is null, the `on-quote` callback is set,
    else control flow jumps to `on-unquote`.
 3. `on-quote`: leaves received byte on the remote working stack and resets
    `on-console` as the callback for the remaining byte stream.
 4. `on-unquote`: evaluates the byte at the top of the stack as an opcode.

-When assembled the last two trailing null bytes are elided because uxn memory is
+When assembled the last two trailing null bytes are ellided because uxn memory
-zeroed out on reset, leaving us with a 29 bytes rom.
+is zeroed out on reset, leaving us with a 29 bytes rom.

 ```uxntal
 a001 0780 1037 0080  1216 2000 0da0 0114